skyler544/SWARC-Arc42/arc42_structure/10_quality_requirements.md

         - Tips are shown to the user
     - Understandability
         - Interfaces for users are easy to understand, precise and concise.
-    - Operability
-        -

-## Quality Scenerios
+## Quality Scenarios

 1. Driver accepts a contract.
 A canceled request is shown in a span of 2-3 seconds.
 2. User opens the application.
 All possible routes are shown in under 5 seconds.
 3. The user makes a request that fails.
 The user is informed about the error and its reason.
-The Error is shown in under 10 seconds.
+The error is shown in under 10 seconds.